fkloosterman/bitbucket-migration/docs/index.md

 **Intelligent • Safe • Comprehensive**

-Migrate your Bitbucket Cloud repositories to GitHub with confidence using our smart migration platform that preserves everything while making intelligent decisions about PRs, branches, and metadata.
+Migrate your Bitbucket Cloud repositories to GitHub with confidence using our comprehensive migration platform that preserves metadata, comments, attachments, and cross-references while making intelligent decisions about PRs, branches, and user attribution.
+Supports both single and multi-repository migrations with unified configuration management.

 **[🚀 Get Started](#quick-start) • [📖 Full Guide](migration_guide.md)**